ben-eb/gulp-uncss/README.md

 ## Options

-This plugin takes slightly different options to the `uncss` module, because it is essentially just a streaming wrapper which returns a CSS stream.
+This plugin takes slightly different options to the UnCSS module, because it is essentially just a streaming wrapper which returns a CSS stream.

 ### html
 Type: `Array|String`